antek5421/file-sender/README.md

 - **Socket communication**: Utilizes low-level socket programming to establish a connection between client and server.
 - **Cross-platform**: This project should work on any UNIX-like system (Linux, macOS) with a C compiler.
 - **Error handling**: Basic error checks are implemented for file operations and socket communications.
+- **AES Encryption**: Encrypts files during transfer to ensure data security.

 ## Planned Features

 In future updates, the following features are planned to enhance the functionality of the file transfer system:

-- **Encryption**: Files will be encrypted during transfer to ensure secure communication between the client and server.
-- **Authentication**: Add user authentication to verify the sender and recipient before file transfer.
 - **Multithreading**: Improve performance by enabling the server to handle multiple clients simultaneously using threads.

 ## Requirements